quicwg/base-drafts/draft-ietf-quic-transport.md

 that token, it proves to the server that it received the token.

-Upon receiving the client's Initial packet, the server can request address validation by sending a Retry packet containing a token.
-This token is repeated in the client's next Initial packet.
+Upon receiving the client's Initial packet, the server can request address validation by sending a Retry packet ({{packet-retry}}) containing a token.
+This token is repeated by the client in an Initial packet after it receives the Retry packet.
+In response to receiving a token in an Initial packet, a server can either abort the connection or permit it to proceed.

-There is no need for a single well-defined format for the token because the server that generates the token also consumes it.
-A token could include information about the claimed client address (IP and port), a timestamp, and any other supplementary information the server will need to validate the token in the future.
-The only requirement is that a valid token be difficult to guess for an attacker.

-The Retry packet is sent to the client and a legitimate client will respond with an Initial packet containing the token from the Retry packet when it continues the handshake.
-In response to receiving the token, a server can either abort the connection or permit it to proceed.
+A server can also use the Retry packet to defer the state and processing costs of connection establishment.
+By giving the client a different connection ID to use, the connection might be routed to a different server instance, which have additional capacity for new connections.

 A flow showing the use of a Retry packet is shown in {{fig-retry}}.